Noufwaza/SCMproject/README.md

 1. Arrange the equipment as shown in picture above
 2. Use the mass scale to measure the mass of the dynamics cart (M) with string and the hanging mass (m).
 Record the values of M & min data sheet table.
-3.Attach the hanging mass to the cart.
-Make sure the string is long enough so that the entire cart successfully goes through the photogate before the hanging mass hits the floor 4.Adjust air blower as demonstrated by the instructor to make the track frictionless.
+3. Attach the hanging mass to the cart.
+Make sure the string is long enough so that the entire cart successfully goes through the photogate before the hanging mass hits the floor
+4. Adjust air blower as demonstrated by the instructor to make the track frictionless.
-5..
-Adjust the photogates so that they are 20 cm apart.
-Adjust the heights of the photogates so that they are triggered by the same portion of the photogate sail 6.Pull the cart back to the first photogate and press the reset key on the Smart Timer to ready the timer
+5. Adjust the photogates so that they are 20 cm apart.
+Adjust the heights of the photogates so that they are triggered by the same portion of the photogate sail
+6. Pull the cart back to the first photogate and press the reset key on the Smart Timer to ready the timer
-7.Release the cart.
+7. Release the cart.
 The travelling time (t1) through the selected distance (X) should appear on the Smart Timer, record the value of (t1) in data sheet table.
 And then for trial 2 record (t2) in the table.
-8.Repeat steps 4, 5 & 6 for different distances (40-60-80-100 cm)
+8. Repeat steps 4, 5 & 6 for different distances (40-60-80-100 cm)
-9.Find the average time for each distance and record it in the table.
+9. Find the average time for each distance and record it in the table.
-10..
-Plot distance t^2 in x axis versus x in y axis, fit the data with a straight-line crossing (0,0) then calculate the slope
+10. Plot distance t^2 in x axis versus x in y axis, fit the data with a straight-line crossing (0,0) then calculate the slope
-11.Calculate the acceleration aexp  and compare this value with the theoretical acceleration ath by computing the percent difference between these two values
+11. Calculate the acceleration aexp  and compare this value with the theoretical acceleration ath by computing the percent difference between these two values